silicon-slopes-engineer-workshop/coding_pairs/meetup.md

 ## Purpose and Goals
 Master the Craft of Software Engineering - Level Up Each Week!
 With hands on Pair Coding!

+## Expectations

+- Respect all

+- Be willing to use the app to be asigned a partner to pair code with for the day etc.

 ## Meeting Place and Times
 - Where : Right now library
 - When/Frequency: Weekly on Wed 3-4x/month AND Thur max 1x/month - between 5:45 - 9pm depending on available public rooms